RichardG99/Ricccardo.github.io/README.md

 # Image full cover template for Bootstrap 5

-This templates were built with a **free Material Design UI Kit for the latest Bootstrap 5**.
+This portfolio were built with a **free Material Design UI Kit for the latest Bootstrap 5**.